joops75/voting_app/README.md

 Users who are not logged in may still view and vote on all polls created by other users.
 If a user logs in via github, they can go to
 '/mypolls' where they may create their own poll.
 They also may edit or delete previous polls they created.

-Both kinds of poll page ('/mypolls' and '/allpolls') are coded via single html file with react added as a cdn.
-Ideally, this should be modularised using a build tool such as webpack.
-This would also improve the app's performance by avoiding the in-browser Babel transformer which used to compile the pages rendered with react.
+Both kinds of poll page ('/mypolls' and '/allpolls') are rendered via react components coded in a single html file.
+Ideally, these components should be modularised using a build tool such as webpack.
+This would also improve the app's performance by avoiding the in-browser Babel transformer which is used to compile the pages rendered with react.

 Technologies used in this project:
 * node